bpython/curtsies/docs/window.rst

 Window Objects
 ^^^^^^^^^^^^^^

+Windows successively render 2D grids of text (usually instances of :py:class:`~curtsies.formatstringarray.FSArray`) to the terminal.
+A window owns its output stream - it is assumed no additional output occurs between renders, an assumption required for example to avoid needing to redraw portions of the screen which do not change between renderings.

 .. automodule:: curtsies.window

-Windows successively render 2D grids of text (usually :py:class:`~curtsies.formatstringarray.FSArray` objects) to the terminal.
-Window should own its output stream - it is assumed no additional output occurs between renders, an assumption required for example to prevent redrawing portions of the screen which have not changed between renders.

 There are two useful window classes, both subclasses of :py:class:`~curtsies.window.BaseWindow`: :py:class:`~curtsies.window.FullscreenWindow` renders to the terminal's `alternate screen buffer<http://invisible-island.net/xterm/ctlseqs/ctlseqs.html#The%20Alternate%20Screen%20Buffer>`_